Loading...

 4. What is the difference between DASA and CIWG?

 CIWG is a sub-category under DASA for children of Indian workers in Gulf countries.
-CIWG candidates pay significantly lower tuition fees (Indian rate) compared to general DASA candidates.
+CIWG candidates pay significantly lower tuition fees compared to general DASA candidates.

 5. Can CIWG candidates also apply for general DASA seats?